- Female hair loss affects 1 in 5 women.

 What causes female hair loss?

-There can be a number of reasons why a female is experiencing hair loss.
+There can be several reasons why a female is experiencing hair loss.
 These include:

 What are the different types of female hair loss?

-• Alopecia Areata – This is an inflammatory reaction where your own immune system is attacking the roots of your hair follicles.
+- Alopecia Areata – This is an inflammatory reaction where your immune system attacks the roots of your hair follicles.
 This is usually a temporary condition and most cases of it will clear up on their own within two years.
 It is not known what causes alopecia areata but it is thought to be down to having a genetic predisposition to the disease.
 In extreme cases, alopecia areata can persist for many years and the hair may never grow back naturally.

 Can you treat Female Hair Loss?